+See "Editing the properties of a statement" on page 31.
 See "About the Imported Statement entity" on page 78.

 Defining information on the Source tab

 On the Source tab, you can specify the name of the instance and user that will own the statement and the full path to the file containing the SQL.
 Wild cards in the path are not supported.